-Sunday, July 24 to Saturday, July 30, 2022
+Sunday, August 6 to Saturday, August 12, 2023

-This weeklong adventure is specially designed for ages 14 to 17.
-Participants tent camp at Pioneer Trails, cook their own food over fire, and share s'mores and stories around the campfire.
+This week-long, traveling adventure is specially designed for ages 14 to 16.
+Participants tent camp throughout Michigan, cook their own food over fire, and share s'mores and stories around the campfire.
 Activities include swimming, canoeing, tubing, hiking, ropes courses, team building activities, and group discussions about bleeding disorders.
+This is a wonderful opportunity for teens with bleeding disorders to learn leadership skills while connecting with their peers.